Whatcom Waterway

 Public Participation

-In July 2015, the Port of Bellingham, with Ecology oversight, began construction activities to address contaminated sediment within Phase 1 areas of the Whatcom Waterway site.
+In July 2015, the Port of Bellingham, with Ecology oversight, began construction activities to address contaminated sediment within the Phase 1 Site Areas.
 The work was completed in 2016 and included:

 - Removing 111,446 cubic yards of contaminated sediment